pldiiw/1arc/doc/design/gui.md

 over what the engine does.
 It is composed of 6 buttons:

  * `Load program` - Opens a dialog to let the user load a CHIP-8 program contained in a text file.
+Note: Does not support programs in binary format.
  * `Load engine` - Opens a dialog to let the user load a previous dump of a CHIP-8 engine.
  * `Save engine` - Opens a dialog to let the user choose a file on its computer